Home»Cloud Migration»How to Migrate Google Workspace Data After an Employee Leaves

 Data breach trends clearly show: your staff can be a much more pressing concern for your company than hackers and viruses.
 Therefore, being careless about sharing important information with your employees is unacceptable.
 Whether you fired your employee or they left by choice, there is always a layer of must-do procedures you need to follow to protect your company data.
 You can learn more about how to prepare for employee leave.

-Tools for Google Workspace account migration
+Tools to transfer Google Workspace to another account

 There are two types of Google Workspace (G Suite) data transfer tools: native and third-party.
 Native tools include Data Migration Service and Google Takeout.
 We discuss each of them in detail in our Google Workspace data migration guide.